-- Engineering
+- o Engineering

 - Education

-- Enforcement
+- o Enforcement

 - Evaluation

 The department now boasts a school programme for education.
 Our technical and road marking team have two vehicles in which progress was made to have tenders for supply and delivery of road markings, as well as signs, poles and other technical equipment.